Oklahoma: National politics

-During the first half-century of statehood, Oklahoma was considered a Democratic stronghold, being carried by the Republican Party in only two presidential elections (1920 and 1928).
+During the first half-century of statehood, Oklahoma was considered a Democratic stronghold, being carried by the Republican Party in only two presidential elections, 1920 and 1928.
 After the 1948 election, the state turned firmly Republican.
 Although registered Republicans were a minority in the state until 2015, Oklahoma has been carried by Republican presidential candidates in all but one election since 1952: Lyndon B. Johnson's 1964 landslide victory.

-Every single county in the state has been won by the Republican candidate in each election since 2004.
+Every single county in Oklahoma has been won by the Republican candidate in each election since 2004.
+Oklahoma was the only state where Barack Obama failed to carry any counties in 2008.
 Oklahoma City was the largest city in the United States carried by Republican Donald Trump in both the 2016 and 2020 elections.

-Democrats are strongest in the eastern part of the state and Little Dixie, as well as the most heavily African American and inner parts of Oklahoma City and Tulsa.
-In addition, precincts with high concentrations of Native Americans (who form 8.6% of the state’s population) also tend to support the Democratic Party.
+Democrats are strongest in urban areas, such as the inner parts of Oklahoma City and Tulsa, as well as the college towns of Norman and Stillwater, and areas which are most heavily African American.
+The Democrats once held dominance in the eastern part of Oklahoma and Little Dixie before the area gradually shifted Republican in the late 2000s.
+As of the 2020 election, Native American voters, 16% of the state's population, are split, with urban populations supporting the Democrats, and rural reservation populaces favoring the Republicans.

 Following the 2000 census, the Oklahoma delegation to the U.S. House of Representatives was reduced from six to five representatives, each serving one congressional district.
-In the current Congress, Republicans comprise Oklahoma's entire delegation.
+Oklahoma has had an all-Republican congressional delegation since 2021 and previously from 2013 to 2019.

 Military

 State symbols

-State law codifies Oklahoma's state emblems and honorary positions; the Oklahoma Senate or House of Representatives may adopt resolutions designating others for special events and to benefit organizations.
-In 2012 the House passed HCR 1024, which would change the state motto from "Labor Omnia Vincit" to "Oklahoma—In God We Trust!"
+State law codifies Oklahoma's state emblems and honorary positions.
+The Oklahoma Senate or House of Representatives may adopt resolutions designating others for special events and to benefit organizations.
+In 2012 the House passed HCR 1024, which would change the state motto from "Labor Omnia Vincit" to "Oklahoma—In God We Trust!".
 The author of the resolution stated a constituent researched the Oklahoma Constitution and found no "official" vote regarding "Labor Omnia Vincit", therefore opening the door for an entirely new motto.